 - Sell-to-open: $102 put

-If the $90 long put is not rolled up, the downside risk will increase by $200 per contract because the spread between the short and long put will be wider.
+If the stock continues to rise, the risk to the upside is reduced.
+However, if the $90 long put is not rolled up, the downside risk increases by $200 per contract because the spread between the short put and long put is wider.

-Iron butterflies can be rolled out into the future, and / or the strike prices can be rolled up or down to maximize the potential profit on the trade.
-The passing of time works in favor of an options seller.
+Iron butterflies can be rolled out to a future expiration date to maximize the potential profit on the trade.
+Time decay benefits options sellers.
 If expiration is approaching and the position is not profitable, the original iron butterfly position may be purchased and resold for a future expiration date.
 This may result in a credit and will extend the trade's time duration and widen the break-even points.